Buzz Group Ltd Privacy Notice

 We may share personal data with third parties in the following circumstances:

-Furthermore, we reserve the right to disclose the Account Holder’s personal data to relevant parties where Buzz Group has reasonable grounds to suspect irregularities involving a Buzz Group Account, including:
+Furthermore, we reserve the right to disclose the Account Holder’s personal data to relevant parties where Buzz Group has reasonable grounds to suspect irregularities involving a Buzz Group Account

-• with service providers to enable us to provide our services, such as companies that help us with technology services, storing and combining data, and processing payments or providing relevant online advertising for our products and services;
+• With service providers to enable us to provide our services, such as companies that help us with technology services, storing and combining data, recruitment management and processing payments or providing relevant online advertising for our products and services

-• with external auditors who may carry out independent checks as part of our accreditations;
+• With external auditors who may conduct independent checks as part of our accreditations

 7. Do we transfer your data outside the EEA?